Pseudohypoaldosteronism: Symptoms

 People with PHA2 have hypertension and hyperkalemia despite having normal kidney function.
 Many individuals with PHA2 will develop hyperkalemia first, and will not present with hypertension until later in life.
 They also commonly experience both hyperchloremia and metabolic acidosis together, a condition called hyperchloremic metabolic acidosis.

 People with PHA2 may experience other nonspecific symptoms including nausea, vomiting, extreme fatigue, muscle weakness, and hypercalcuria.

 Some PHA2E patients present with dental abnormalities.
 Patients with recessive KLHL3 mutations and dominant CUL3 mutations tend to have more severe phenotypes.

 A study in 2024 linked PHA2 to epilepsy.
 Epileptic seizures were seen in 3 of the 44 affected subjects.
-Two of the subjects had Generalized tonic–clonic seizure and one subject had migraine seizures.
+Two of the subjects had generalized tonic–clonic seizure and one subject had migraine seizures.
 All three subjects had WNK4 mutations.
-It's speculated that the epilepsy may be caused by potassium spikes resulting in abnormal CNS neuron activity.
+It is speculated that the epilepsy may be caused by potassium spikes resulting in abnormal CNS neuron activity.
 The study also linked PHA2 to proximal renal tubular acidosis.
 Metabolic acidosis is also known to cause epileptic seizures.